 Refunds and/or adjustments of tuition and fees will be made only to students who withdraw from all classes in which they are enrolled for the semester, and who complete the official process for withdrawing from the university (see next section).
 Students wishing to withdraw from all classes must initiate the withdrawal process by reporting to the Center for Personal Development located in room 155 of the Spaulding Building.
 Students who fail to complete the official withdrawal process will not be eligible for any refund or adjustment of tuition, fee, or room and board charges.
 Ceasing class attendance does not constitute official withdrawal from the university.
-According to the university's Undergraduate Attendance Policy, students with excessive class absences in courses at the 100 and 200 level may be withdrawn from classes by instructors.
-Students withdrawn from class due to non-attendance are not eligible for any refund or adjustment of tuition and fees.

-Official University Withdrawal Process
+Official University Withdrawal Procedure

-Before deciding to withdraw from the university, a student should consult with his or her advisor to discuss the reasons for the withdrawal, and the student's plan for continuing his or her education.
-If the student and advisor conclude that withdrawal from the university might be the best option, the student must complete the official university withdrawal process, which is initiated in the Center for Personal Development located in the Spaulding Building, Room 155.
-The appropriate steps in the process are as follows:
+Before deciding to withdraw from the university, a student must consult with his or her advisor to discuss the reasons for the withdrawal and the student's plan for continuing his or her education.
+The student can then begin the official online university withdrawal process, which is initiated in the Center for Personal Development, located in Room 155 of the Spaulding Infirmary Building.
+Students who are under 18 years of age must have the approval of a parent or guardian before withdrawing from the university.
+The official date of withdrawal (for purposes of computing charges and grades) will be the date the student submits the online form.
+A student is not officially withdrawn from the university unless and until he/she has completed the withdrawal process.